The best way to preserve green tomatoes? As pickles! These pickled green tomatoes are the perfect condiment: tangy, salty, and 100% delicious.

 What are quick pickles?

-This green tomato recipe is for quick pickles!
-What’s a quick pickle?
-Quick pickles are any blend of vegetables that have been pickled in a mixture of vinegar, salt, sugar, and water, and are stored in the refrigerator.
+These pickled green tomatoes are quick pickles, any blend of vegetables that have been pickled in a mixture of vinegar, salt, sugar, and water, and are stored in the refrigerator.
 The great part about them?
 There’s no canning required!
 No special canning equipment is needed, which makes the entire process quick and simple.

-How long do quick pickles last?
 These pickled green tomatoes last for 1 month in the refrigerator.
-They are not shelf stable like traditional canned pickles.
+Keep in mind, they’re not shelf stable like traditional canned pickles.
+This isn’t a problem for us, since we eat them so quickly!

 Green tomatoes